Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/laura-burk/volleyball-project/JanaKimmich.md

-Unfortunately the circular bar plots do not contain much information, since I could not resolve the issue how to know the team of the topscores in the tables where they are not contained.
+Unfortunately the circular bar plots do not contain much information, since I could not resolve the issue how to know the team of the topscores in the tables when they are not contained.

-# Code for solving the project
+## Code for solving the project

 The code for solving the project can be found [here](https://github.com/Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/blob/volleyball_solution_from_Jana/Projects/laura-burk/volleyball-project/JanaKimmich.Rmd).